steampixel/WordpressFileLoader/README.md

 ## Security Warnings

 This plugin can be used to include php files directly into your Wordpress.
 Including php files can be dangerous and maybe harm your Wordpress or your server.
-Only include php files you trust.
+Only include php files you trust!
 Remote inclusion is not possible.